magic-modules/language-switch/README.md

 LanguageSwitch component.
 It provides a dynamic language switch menu

-it redirects your current page to any of the other language versions that exist, but **assumes that there are alternatives for every language.**
+it redirects your current page to any of the other language versions that exist, but also **assumes that there are alternatives for every language.**

-it also handles hashes # in urls correctly.

 [html docs](https://magic-modules.github.io/language-switch/)